center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-3.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At this stage, by leveraging the Mapping Explorer or crafting mappings of our own, we understand the mitigations within our environment and the degree to which each addresses the threats we are likely to face.
 By implementing these specific Azure controls, that we’ve mapped to our relevant threat TTPs, we’ve significantly reduced the potential impact of an attack.

 By reviewing our overlayed Navigator layers, we can see that several TTPs, such as “Valid Accounts” (T1078), even with existing mitigations implemented within our Azure environment, remains a high risk to our system.
-Addressing these latent risks is a priority and your team may already have applicable controls they are aware.
+Addressing these latent risks is a priority and your team may already have applicable controls they are aware of.
 If you and your team can’t think of additional fixes to these threats, we recommend using the Center’s mappings of NIST 800-53.
 800-53 is a list of security and privacy controls for information systems that, if implemented, can address the latent risk posed by our remaining threats.

 The Valid Account technique T1078, for example, is mapped to several 800-53 controls.
 These include information Exchange, Usage Restrictions, Boundary Protection and many more.
 These controls represent best practices that can be adopted within your system to better protect against your remaining high risk TTPs.
 In our case, one mitigation might be changing existing policies within the environment to achieve “least functionality.”
 This can be done by ensuring component functionality is limited to a single function per component, removing unused or unnecessary software, or limiting unnecessary physical and logical ports and protocols to prevent unauthorized connection of components, transfer of information, and tunneling.
 These mitigations can further be tailored to fit your given system by collaborating with your team on potential implementations.

 This mapping gives us best practices derived from NIST 800-53 to implement additional protections tailored to the risks within our system.
 Tailored changes constitute our best approach for securing our system against potential exploits.